 \subsubsection{Action space}

-The completion of orders requires pickers to be able to visit all item locations $l \in L_{i}$ and for AGVs to be able to visit all locations $l \in L$.
-We enable this by defining the action space of pickers and AGVs as $\cA_{p} = L_{i}$ and $\cA_{v} = L$, respectively.
-This results in a large action space and an action duration that is dependent on the distance between the agents' current and target locations.
-These issues are addressed in \Cref{sec:algo}.
+Completion of orders requires pickers to be able to visit all item locations $l \in L_{item}$ and for AGVs to be able to visit all locations $l \in L$.
+We enable this by defining the action space of pickers and AGVs as $\cA^{p} = L_{item}$ and $\cA^{v} = L$, respectively.
+Agents are considered \textit{busy} until they transit to their selected action location.
+This proposed action space simplifies AGV and picker collaboration by allowing policies to focus on coordinating item location selection between agents while leaving the low-level navigation task to a pre-defined controller.
+However, this results in large action spaces that scale with the number of item locations within the warehouse, and longer durations until actions are completed.
+We address these issues through two techniques: (1) action masking, see \Cref{sec:vam}, and (2) the proposed hierarchical MARL architecture, detailed in \Cref{sec:algo}.